CDCgov/ixa/docs/book/src/first_model/infection.md

-The event handler is just a regular Rust function that takes a `Context` and an `InfectionStatusEvent`, the latter of which holds the `PersonId` of the person whose `InfectionStatus` changed, the current `InfectionStatusValue`, and the previous `InfectionStatusValue`.
+The event handler is just a regular Rust function that takes a `Context` and an `InfectionStatusEvent`, the latter of which holds the `PersonId` of the person whose `InfectionStatus` changed, the current `InfectionStatus` value, and the previous `InfectionStatus` value.

 ```rust
 // in infection_manager.rs